mayank8893/Data_Analysis_Projects/US_Fatal_Police_Encounters/README.md

 4. Are Police Shooting deaths increasing?
 5. Fatal Police encounters year over year for each race.
 6. Exploratory analysis on other factors of fatal encounters.
-7. City adistribution of fatal encounters.
+7. City distribution of fatal encounters.
 8. Race distribution of deaths inside these top cities.